jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-3/chapter-4c.md

 Neither of them had knowledge nor foresight of that great revolution which the folly of the one, and the industry of the other, were gradually bringing about.*

-> *Superphysics note: Selfish people usually cite such a phenomenon where self-interest leads to justice.
+{{< n n="Selfish people usually cite such a phenomenon where self-interest leads to justice.
 However, such reasoning negates the fact that such justice only came after a very long and painful process full of chaos and death.
 The phenomenon of commerce-driven good governance destroys the current wrong belief that long-term economic sanctions on erring countries such as North Korea, Iran, Cuba, Myanmar, and Venezuela will lead to better governments.
-The proper sanctions policy is discussed in Book 4, Chapter 2
+The proper sanctions policy is discussed in Book 4, Chapter 2" >}}